 The present study makes three unique contributions to the entrepreneurship literature.
 First, the study links the two BFI dimensions (enrichment and interference) to firm performance with an exclusive focus on female business owners.
 Second, within the construct of enrichment, the study employs both family instrumental and emotional support.
 Third, the study shows that the country’s level of economic development moderates the relationships between the BFI dimensions and firm performance.

-Welsh, D., Kaciak, E., Memili, E. and Minialai, C. (2018), "Business-family interface and the performance of women entrepreneurs", International Journal of Emerging Markets, Vol. 13 No. 2, pp. 330-349. https://doi.org/10.1108/IJoEM-03-2017-0095
+Welsh, D.H.B., Kaciak, E., Memili, E. and Minialai, C. (2018), "Business-family interface and the performance of women entrepreneurs: The moderating effect of economic development", International Journal of Emerging Markets, Vol. 13 No. 2, pp. 330-349. https://doi.org/10.1108/IJoEM-03-2017-0095

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited